TaylorOD/Professional_Technical_Interviewee/41_launch_pad_lab/show_notes.md

-### Episode #41 - Matt Wilson - Professional Technical Interviewee with Taylor Dorsett
+### Episode #41 - LaunchPad Lab - Professional Technical Interviewee with Taylor Dorsett

-### Matt is an engineering manager in the Chicago land area.
-Most recently he's worked at Farmers Fridge as the Manager of Platform Engineering and he was with ShopperTrak for many years before that.
+### LaunchPad Lab is a consulting companies based in Chicago that primarily focused on Ruby on Rails, React, and Salesforce work.
+Brendan Hennessy (Co-Founder and CTO) and Conor Hawes (Engineering Manager) are both coding bootcamp graduates and have been with LaunchPad Lab for many years.

 - Video: To be posted
 - Part Two: To be posted